isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

 					<br><b>Institute For Adult Learning (IAL) x Skillsfuture SG </b>
 	        <br> As part of IAL’s InnovPlus Challenge 2023, a hospital in the public healthcare sector, offers a course aimed at training newly graduated nurses in managing patients presented with clinical emergencies, such as resuscitation situations.&nbsp;
 					As resuscitation situations do not arise often, it is difficult for nurses to apply what they have learnt.
-					<br><br>In this challenge, they are looking for an immersive simulation-based training solution to enhance the existing resuscitation training programme for nurses, increase their competency levels in resuscitation skills, and help build their confidence to manage life-threatening emergencies in real-life scenarios.
+					<br><br> The IAL seeks an immersive simulation-based training solution to enhance the resuscitation training program for nurses.
+The goal is to improve their competency in resuscitation skills, boost confidence in handling life-threatening emergencies, and replicate real-life scenarios.
         </td>
     </tr>
 				<tr>